The key to shaving around the mouth cleanly is simple:

 Dry shaving should be avoided.

-Shaving products help reduce friction and protect your skin.
+Shaving products help reduce friction, soften the hair, and protect your skin from irritation.

 - Shave with the grain first